gangelop/lathan.github.io/cv.md

 * Associate Technical Support Engineer *(Feb 2015 – Aug 2015)*

 ### Responsibilities
 At Red Hat I worked as part of the customer support team for Red Hat Enterprise Linux.
-I entered the team as an Associate Technical Support Engineer and left as a Senior Technical Support Engineer.
-I specialized in filesystem and storage issues initially and later in kernel related issues.
+I joined as an Associate Technical Support Engineer and left as a Senior Technical Support Engineer.
+I initially specialized in filesystem and storage and later in kernel related issues.

-The following were my main responsibilities:
+My main responsibilities were:
-* Investigating and helping solve technical issues for customers running RHEL such as various kinds of kernel panics, out of memory errors, performance issues, filesystem corruptions, lvm corruptions, storage (NAS, SAN) disconnections.
+* Solving technical issues for customers running RHEL such as kernel panics, out of memory events, performance issues, filesystem corruptions, lvm corruptions, storage (NAS, SAN) disconnections.
-* Working in an often high pressure environment with response times defined in a Service-Level Agreement.
+* Working in a high pressure environment with response times defined in a Service-Level Agreement.
-* Communicating with customers' technical staff over e-mail and phone.
+* Communicating with customers over e-mail and phone.
-* Contributing to the maintenance of Red Hat's Knowledge-Centered Service (KCS) knowledgebase.
+* Contributing to Red Hat's Knowledge-Centered Service (KCS) knowledgebase.
-* On-boarding recruits over 3-month periods.
+* Interviewing candidates for technical roles.
+* Mentoring new hires.
-* Development of and contribution to internal tooling and services (bash and python).
+* Contributing to internal tooling and services (bash, python).
-* Organizing and delivering employee training on subjects such as:
+* Delivering employee training on subjects such as:
     * Basic vmcore analysis and identifying common causes of kernel panics.
-    * Basic and advanced git usage.
+    * git usage.
     * Advanced usage of vim and command line tools such as zsh, fzf, ctrl-p, tmux, for parsing sosreport and similar data.
     * Introduction to awk and practical examples for ad-hoc analysis of performance data using awk.
     * KCS coaching.